sisinflab/warprec/warprec/recommenders/README.md

 ## 🧱 Layers

 WarpRec `Layers` module offers a series of building blocks that can be used inside your recommendation models.
-As of right now, the implemented layers inside the module are the following:
+Currently, the module includes the following implemented layers:

 - `MLP`

 ## 📉 Losses

 WarpRec `Losses` module offers a series of loss functions that can be used inside your recommendation models.
-As of right now, the implemented loss functions inside the module are as follows:
+Currently, the module includes the following implemented loss functions:

 - `BPRLoss`

 ## 🤝 Similarities

 WarpRec `Similarities` module offers a series of similarity functions that can be used inside your recommendation models.
-As of right now, the implemented similarity functions inside the module are as follows:
+Currently, the module includes the following implemented similarity functions:

 - `Cosine`
 - `Dot`